Waskesiu Upland: Geography

-The landscape of Waskesiu Upland consists of rolling hills, knolls, Moraines, kettles, muskeg, bogs, and glacier formed valleys.
+The landscape of Waskesiu Upland consists of rolling hills, knolls, moraines, kettles, muskeg, bogs, and glacier formed valleys.
 The northern slopes are generally steeper and rougher than the southern ones.
 The lakes around the hills, especially the southern ones, have deposits of glacial Sediments.
 Many of the streams that flow out of the plateau are considered misfit streams as the valleys they follow are large and wide as they were formed by glacial meltwaters.

 Rivers and lakes

 The south end of Waskesiu Upland is in the North Saskatchewan River watershed.
 The Sturgeon River begins at the Nimrod hills in the Waskesiu Hills and flows down the western side of the upland through a glacier formed valley.
 The Spruce River, with its source only a short distance from Sturgeon River's source, flows south down the eastern side of the upland.
 Spruce River Dam was built along the river's course in 1960 creating Anglin Lake in Great Blue Heron Provincial Park.

 Rivers and creeks flowing from the northern and north-western slopes work their way into Smoothstone River, which heads north to the Churchill River.
 Mahigan Creek, Philion River, Buhl Creek, Randall River, and Twoforks River, are all tributaries of Smoothstone River that flow from the Waskesiu Upland.
-On the western side, between the Smoothstone and Sturgeon Rivers' watersheds, several creeks and rivers flow westward into Delaronde Lake.
+On the western side, between the Smoothstone and Sturgeon Rivers' watersheds, several creeks and rivers flow westward into Nesslin and Delaronde Lakes.
 Delaronde Lake lies adjacent to the western slopes of the hills and is part of the Cowan River watershed.
 The Cowan River flows northward and meets Beaver River en route to the Churchill River.

 There are several large lakes in the lowland between the Waskesiu and Thunder Hills, including Waskesiu, Kingsmere, and Crean.
 The Waskesiu, Crean, and MacLennan Rivers drain much of this lowland east into Montreal Lake.
 Montreal River, which is in the Churchill River drainage basin, flows out of Montreal Lake and northward.
 Near the north-eastern corner of the plateau, is Weyakwin Lake, which is a large lake that rivers and creeks flow into from the surrounding Thunder Hills.